On this page

 • Chatterjee’s ξ — introduced in 2021; reaches 1 when one variable is a perfect function of the other (even a wildly non-monotonic one) and 0 only under independence.
 Asymmetric — ξ(X → Y) tells you whether Y is a function of X, not the other way around.

 • Distance correlation (dCor) — energy-distance-based; zero if and only if the two variables are independent.
 Picks up any dependence a classical correlation misses, at the cost of being harder to interpret as “strength”.
+The reported value is the bias-corrected estimator (the same one used by the t-approximation p-value), so under independence it can dip slightly below zero — that’s noise around the null mean of 0, not anti-dependence.
+The unsigned visualizations clamp the display side at 0.

 When to reach for a general-dependence measure: classical correlations all have one blind spot — they can’t tell a strong U-shape or cyclic pattern apart from no relationship at all.
 If your scatterplot shows structure but Pearson and Spearman both come back near zero, Chatterjee’s ξ or distance correlation will catch it.
 Hoeffding’s D is the classical choice for hypothesis tests of “are these independent at all?”